artyom-beilis/dlprimitives/docs/network_json_format.md

 ### Reduction

-Performs reduction over different axises
+Performs reduction over different axes

 Parameters:

 - `method` - string, default `sum`.
 Options `sum`: sum, `sumsq`: sum of squares, `abssum`: L1 norm, `mean` - average value
-- `keep_dim` - boolean, default true, weather to kip dimenstion.
-For result in reduction of shape [2,3,4] over axises 1,2, the output will have shape [2,1,1] of `keep_dim` is true and other wise it will be [2]
+- `keep_dim` - boolean, default true, whether to keep dimension.
+For result in reduction of shape [2,3,4] over axes 1,2, the output will have shape [2,1,1] of `keep_dim` is true and otherwise it will be [2]
 - `output_scale` - float, default 1, multiply result after reduction by factor
 - `dims` - list of ints, dimensions to reduce over, may be negative, can't be specified together with `start_axis`,
 - `start_axis` - integer, default 0 - first axis to reduce till end, for example if `start_axis==1` and input shape is [2,3,4], result shape will be [2,1,1].
 Can't specify both `start_axis`and `dims`